ufechner7/ufechner7.github.io/_posts/2022-08-07-exporting-formatted-datasets.md

 setformat!(ds, :d1 => hex)
 setformat!(ds, :d2 => hex)
 ```
-Because our dataset could contain empty values we need to handle the special case
+Because our dataset could contain missing values we need to handle the special case
-that n is nothing.
+that n is missing.
 The `round6` function is not strictly required, but for easy readability
 of the csv output I wanted to have a fixed number of digits for the time stamp.

 If we now print the dataset in the REPL we get: